-Is Subway allergen menu in the UK the same as the one in the US?
+Is Subway’s allergen menu in the UK the same as the one in the US?

 I think Subway has taken significant steps in the right direction toward proving to consumers that they are committed to limiting the number of allergens they bring into contact with their food.

-With the creation of their allergen menu, Subway is taking a step towards creating a healthier dining environment for those who suffer from allergies.
+With the creation of its allergen menu, Subway is taking a step towards creating a healthier dining environment for those who suffer from allergies.

 At least, with the list of food items in this article, now you know what is safe and what is not at Subway.